thomasebsmith/rhubarb-os/README.md

 features.
 Once a basic set of features is implemented and the OS is fully usable, the first stable version, v1.0, will be released.

+## Contributing
+To contribute to this project, please find an issue to work on or open one based on what you want to work on.
+Then, create a corresponding PR.
+Your PR will be reviewed and hopefully approved and merged.

 ## License
 RhubarbOS is licensed as open source software under the MIT License.
 See [LICENSE](./LICENSE) for details.